Hi, friends! If you like shopping for nutritious foods while saving money, then this post is for you.

 Here’s my list, and what I purchased this week.

 Canned artichokes (for salad toppers)

-Frozen blueberries and strawberries (post workout smoothies)
+Frozen blueberries, mango and strawberries (post workout smoothies)

 Greens – I tried this new “Greens Trio” with collards, mustard and turnip greens, and TONS of Vitamins A and C!

-Sweet Potatoes (for stuffed sweet potatoes)
+Sweet Potatoes (for sweet potato mac and cheese)